With Flying Colors

 The color wheel is located in the center of this double cone rendering.

-illustration, and the color black is located at the bottom.
-As colors move upward in this diagram, their value becomes lighter.
-Conversely, as colors move downward, they become darker.
+Notice that the color white is located at the top of this double cone illustration, and the color black is located at the bottom.
+As a hue, such as red, moves upward in this diagram, its value becomes lighter, more pink.
+Conversely, as the hue red, moves downward, its value become darker, like burgundy.

 As the fabulous RuPaul said, “The whole point is to live life and be – to use all the crayons in the crayon box.”